Azure/Industrial-IoT/docs/opc-publisher/transports.md

 > This transport is experimental

 OPC Publisher can be configured to use [Dapr](https://dapr.io/) to publish to a supported [Dapr Pub Sub component](https://docs.dapr.io/reference/components-reference/supported-pubsub/) via a side car.
-To get started with Dapr follow the documntation on the [Dapr web site](https://docs.dapr.io/getting-started/).
+To get started with Dapr follow the documentation on the [Dapr web site](https://docs.dapr.io/getting-started/).

 The following table shows the supported features of the Dapr transport implementation inside OPC Publisher: